algoldst/thesis/index.md

 $$v_{out} \approx
 \left\{
     \begin{array}{l}
-      (-0.2mA)(1k\Omega) = -0.200V \implies V_{out} = 8.8V\\
+      (-0.2mA)(1k\Omega) = -0.200V \implies V_{out,low} = 8.8V\\
-      (+0.2mA)(1k\Omega) = +0.200V \implies V_{out} = 9.2V
+      (+0.2mA)(1k\Omega) = +0.200V \implies V_{out,high} = 9.2V
     \end{array}
   \right.$$

 In other words, we predict seeing a change in voltage ±200mV at the output.
 This is a gain of $|A| = \frac{0.200}{0.005} = 40$, which is close to the value we got earlier from measuring the simulation waveforms.

 One final trick we can apply is to notice that the voltage deviates from the op-point by a value determined by the current and resistance.
-However, for any small-signal input amplitude (±5mV, ±1mV, etc), the current is approximated by the conversion factor $g_m$.
+However, for _any_ small-signal input amplitude (±1mV, ±5mV, etc — though the approximation gets worse beyond this), the current is approximated by the conversion factor $g_m$.
 Therefore, we could write the total gain of the system as:

 $$|A| = g_m R_C$$

 If we plug in our values, we get $|A|$ = (0.04)(1kΩ) = 40.
 So we don't even need most of the steps above — once we have $g_m$, we can find gain by multiplying $g_m R_C$.

+###### Summary
+Transconductance $g_m$ allows us to predict how current will change, given small changes to $V_{be}$.
+This is important because the relationship between BJT current and base-emitter voltage is exponential — by restricting the range of $V_{be}$, we can treat this relationship as linear with constant-slope.

-To wrap up, here is a summary of equations we've used and that you'll find useful.
-The most important takeaways are these two equations, which allow us to find the transconductance and gain at any operating point:
+The most important takeaways are these two equations, which allow us to find the transconductance and gain at any operating point.

 - $g_m = \frac{I_C}{V_T} = \frac{I_C}{0.025}$
 - $|A| = g_m R_C$